Coffee roasting: History

+Historical sources indicate that coffee beans were already being deliberately roasted as part of beverage preparation in Yemen by the 15th century, where Arab communities developed roasting and boiling techniques that distinguished coffee from earlier raw or food-based uses of the plant.

-The first known implements for roasting coffee beans were thin, circular, often perforated pans made from metal or porcelain, used in the 15th century in the Ottoman Empire and Greater Persia.
+The earliest surviving roasting implements were thin, circular, often perforated pans made from metal or porcelain, used in the 15th century in the Ottoman Empire and Greater Persia.
 This type of shallow, dished pan was equipped with a long handle so that it could be held over a brazier (a container of hot coals) until the coffee was roasted.
 The beans were stirred with a slender spoon.
 Only a small amount of beans could be heated at one time.
 The first cylinder roaster with a crank to keep the beans in motion appeared in Cairo around 1650.
 It was made of metal, most commonly tinned copper or cast iron, and was held over a brazier or open fire.
 French, Dutch and Italian variations of this design quickly appeared.
 These proved popular over the next century in Europe, England and the American colonies.